goldeneye-source/ges-code/README.md

 Visit our [website](http://www.geshl2.com) and [forums](http://forums.geshl2.com)!

 ## Current State
-The last public release of GES was v4.2.4 on November 10, 2013.
-Since then we have been watching the state of SDK 2013 code base recently released by Valve.
-This code represents our steps to transition from SDK 2007 to this SDK 2013 code base.
-It is currently a work in progress and we appreciate your help in fixing bugs and testing releases on various Operating Systems.
+The last public release of GES was v5.0 on August 12, 2016 using the 2007 Source SDK.
+Our current plan is to transition to the 2013 Source SDK in v5.1.
+The code for v5.0 has aready been ported into this repository and is buildable on Linux, Mac, and Windows.

+We need YOUR help to make it work properly on ALL platforms.

 ## Navigating the Code
 The main code base for GES is located in the following directories: